weiqichu/weiqichu.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-* <b> We do not use PTE numbers for PIC courses.
+* <b> [Enrollment Notice for Spring 2023] </b> We do not offer PTE numbers for PIC courses.
 The only way to enroll is through MyUCLA official waitlist.
-We will mannually enroll all wait-list students by the end of Week 2 of Winter 2023 quarter. </b>
+We will mannually enroll all waitlist students by the end of Week 2.

 * Some useful information on installing C++ compilers and related Q&A. [PLEASE READ!](../_teaching/compilers.md)